flip18731/predictionDapp/README.md

 ## 🎬 Demo Flow

+1. Start the relayer backend (see Step 2 above)
-1. Connect wallet to BNB Chain testnet
+2. Connect wallet to BNB Chain testnet in the frontend
-2. Enter question: "Did CZ use the word 'opportunity' in his October 17th tweet?" (referring to https://x.com/cz_binance/status/1979204734125748615)
+3. Enter question: "Did CZ use the word 'opportunity' in his October 17th tweet?"
-3. Click "Request resolution"
+4. Click "Submit Question"
-4. Wait ~20-30 seconds for AI processing
+5. Wait ~20-30 seconds for AI processing
-5. View resolution with verdict, summary, and source citations
+6. View resolution with verdict, summary, and source citations
-6. Verify on BscScan
+7. Verify on BscScan

-See [DEMO_SCRIPT.md](DEMO_SCRIPT.md) for the complete 2-minute demo script.
+See [DEPLOYMENT_COMPLETE.md](DEPLOYMENT_COMPLETE.md) for detailed testing instructions.

 ## 🏆 Winning Strategy